dlu-ch/dlb/doc/ex_tool.rst

    .. type unique: bool

    Each supported constructor argument is available as a property of the same name.

+   :raise DependencyRoleAssignmentError:
+      if the arguments of the constructor do not match the declared dependency roles of the class

    .. method:: validate(value, context)